Zermil/image-algs/README.md

 # image-algs

-Simple ways to read from or write to an image file.
+Simple algorithms to:
+- Read an image file
+- Write an image file
+- Encode pixels for an image file

 Most of this code is used for presentation and educational purposes.

 ## Build and Run